LiquidSkin/Github-Assignment/README.md

            A git commit object contains a hashed tree which contains the git id created by the SHA Algorithm as a blob and other related metadata.

+   # 42) - One use of Github?.
+          Github helps developers showcase their work, work and collobarate on open source projects together.

+   # 43) - Alternative to Git?.
+          SVN, Perforce.

+   # 44) - What is gist in Git?.
+           Gists are particular and specific services offered by a website like Github(eg: sharing code snippets)

+   # 45) - What is a gist programming?.
+            Gist Programming is a simple way of sharing codes, code snippets through a sharing platform.

+   # 46) - Two git repository hosting services that are common?.
+            Bitbucket, Sourceforge, Gitlab.